amit-srivastava/octoberBackendSkin/README.md

 Bootstrap AdminLTE themes integrated and updated as per the octobercms backend skins.
 This theme depends on plugin Backend Skin : Cyd293.BackendSkin.

 Just copy backend folder in activate front-end theme folder and enjoy the updated UI.

+Limitation : This theme is not working on core backend actions like Settings, CMS, Builders etc.